cyber-physical-systems-group/kernel-supported-neural-networks/src/nonparametric/README.md

 # Kernel Regression

 Kernel regression is a non-parametric model, which can be used to estimate static-nonlinear functions and SISO dynamical system with finite memory, by converting inputs using delay-line.
-This implementation is using only PyTorch and it can handle large dataset sizes with high dimensions by using `MemoryManagers`.
+This implementation is using only PyTorch, and it can handle large dataset sizes with high dimensions by using `MemoryManagers`.

 # Functional